tugboat/pakyow-web/manual/08 View Logic.markdown

 </div>

 The makes it really easy to group manipulations together to more easily comprehend what's happening.
+TODO: explain the advantage of this (computation matches data structure)

 <h2 id="section_8.3">8.3 Binding</h2>

+TODO: this section should be rewritten based on binding changes; go more into the philosophy and give examples of binding objects and hashes

-Data can easily be bound to its view (for more information on how the view is informed of the data it represents, see [Views > Data Informed](#section_3.1)).
+Data can easily be bound to a view (for more information on how the view is informed of the data it represents, see [Views > Data Informed](#section_3.1)).
+TODO: needs more detail; set up a scenario?

 Given the following view: